Wellabe Logo

 senior woman working on taxes

-Federal income taxes, tax credits, and tax deductions for seniors differ from other age groups
+Understand how federal income tax, tax credits, and tax deductions for seniors differ from other age groups

-U.S. tax laws are complicated no matter what age you are, but they can get even more confusing as you get older.
-Filing taxes can have a significant impact on retirement planning for seniors, so staying informed will help you make sense of the current laws, take advantage of tax credits and deductions for seniors, and avoid costly surprises.
+U.S. tax laws can be complicated at any age, but they can be even more confusing as you get older.
+Your tax return can impact your retirement planning and everyday life.
+That makes it important to have the information you need to take advantage of tax credits and tax deductions for seniors and avoid costly surprises.

-To help you get started, here’s some guidance on how senior taxes differ from other age groups.
-Since some of these topics affect taxpayers differently, you should consider hiring a certified financial advisor for seniors to prepare your taxes.
+To help you get started, here’s some guidance on how senior taxes vary from the taxes of other age groups.
+Since some topics may affect taxpayers differently, you should consider hiring a certified financial advisor to prepare your taxes.
+You may even choose one with a designation specific to income tax for older adults.

 Senior filing threshold

-Before you start filing your taxes, you may be wondering, “Do I need to file a tax return?”
-For taxpayers who are 65 or older by the end of 2023, the filing threshold — whether you need to file — has changed from last year.
-If you’re a single filer age 65 or older and have a gross income of $15,700 or higher, then you need to file a tax return.
-If you’re a married couple both ages 65 or older filing jointly with a combined income of $30,700 or higher, or if you’re a married couple with one spouse under the age of 65 filing jointly with a combined income of $29,200, you also must file.
+Before you start filing your taxes, especially if you are newly retired, you may wonder if you need to file a tax return.
+For taxpayers who are 65 or older by the end of 2024, the filing threshold — whether you need to file — has changed from last year.
+If you’re a single filer age 65 or older and have a gross income of $16,550 or higher, then you need to file a tax return.
+If you’re a married couple, both ages 65 or older filing jointly with a combined income of $32,300 or higher, or if you’re a married couple with one spouse under the age of 65 filing jointly with a combined income of $30,750, you also must file.

 Taxable Social Security benefits